silvacms/buildout/README.txt

 Run your zope
 -------------

-from your Silva-buildout-trunk directory, run:
+From your ``Silva`` directory, run:

-    bin/zopeinstance
+  $ bin/paster serve deploy.ini

-you can log in to your zope with the default Zope user 'admin'/'admin'.
+You can log in to your zope with the default Zope user 'admin'/'admin'.
 It's probably a good idea to change the password earlier, rather than later, and definitely before you allow access to your site from anywhere but your own machine.